reswitched/reswitched.github.io/_posts/2017-12-29-Development-Setup.md

 ### Dealing with the deps

-To start with, you'll need to install a collection of base development tools, along with llvm5/clang5, python2 and cmake.
+To start with, you'll need to install a collection of base development tools, along with llvm5/clang5, python3 and cmake.

+- For MacOS, run `brew install python3 cmake llvm`.

+  For compatibility reasons, llvm is installed under `/usr/local/opt/llvm` to avoid conflicting with the rest of the system.
+You should add that to your PATH :
+  `echo 'export PATH="/usr/local/opt/llvm/bin:$PATH"' >> ~/.bash_profile`.

-- For ArchLinux, simply run `sudo pacman -Syu base-devel python2 python2-pip cmake clang lld`
+- For ArchLinux, simply run `sudo pacman -Syu base-devel python python-pip cmake clang lld`

 - For Ubuntu/Debian, you'll need to add the LLVM repository into `/etc/apt/sources.list`.
 You'll need to find the repositories that match your